Falsary/better-party-defence/README.md

 * Players using Better Party Defence can share supported defence drains with each other.
 * Players using RuneLite's Special Attack Counter can also contribute through its standard `SpecialCounterUpdate` party messages.
-* Players using only Hub Party Panel cannot contribute special attack information because Hub Party Panel itself does not send target, weapon, or hit information.
+* Players using Hub Party Panel can contribute special attack information if RuneLite's Special Attack Counter is enabled.

 Local tracking continues to work normally when you are not in a party.